 Aside from the pumpkin the component that brings this whole dish together is rich, turkey broth.
 It is packed with vitamins and minerals.
 Simply debone your turkey and throw all of the bones, skin, etc. into a crockpot.
 You can add roughly chopped vegetables like carrots, celery and onions for flavor if you like.
 Season with salt and herbs.
 Fill the crockpot with water.
 Cook it on low for 12 – 24 hours.

 When you strain it you’ll have amazingly healthy broth for soups and mini pumpkin pot pies!

 One great thing about these pumpkin pot pies is that they can be made in steps.
-Maybe you have ten minutes in the morning to prepare the crust.
+Maybe you have ten minutes in the morning to prepare the crust, if you didn’t buy one ahead of time.
 Then another ten minutes during nap time to prepare the filling.
 At dinner time all you have to do is put dinner in the oven!

 Mini pumpkin pot pies make great finger food for kids.
 If your kids are like mine they will take any chance they can get to eat with their hands.
 The pies can be packed in lunches and eaten warm or cold.
 You can even make a big batch and freeze them for easy lunches later.

 Make the pot pies in advance and then serve them with a simple strawberry apple salad for a quick Saturday lunch.

 Are your holiday guests still in town?
 Serve mini pumpkin pot pies for brunch.
 They even make a delicious savory breakfast!